 Toasted squash seeds are delicious right out of the oven, but they will also keep for weeks or more in the refrigerator.
 (At my house, they rarely last that long.)

 Recipe for Roasted, Toasted Squash Seeds

-- Preheat oven to 250 degrees and bake for 15–30 minutes until they begin to pop.
-Cooking on this low heat helps preserve the fatty acid content and also prevents burning.
+- Bake seeds for 15–30 minutes, until they begin to pop.
+Roasting at low heat helps preserve fatty acids and prevents burning.

 One thing I like about toasted squash seeds is that I can’t buy them in a store.
-It’s a way to use the entire vegetable and get some tasty healthy benefits.
-For those who are allergic to tree nuts, these may be a good alternative.
+For friends and family allergic to tree nuts, these make a great holiday gift.